October 5th 2019

 March 18th – Utrecht Tram Shooting – 4 killed, 6 injured

-3 people were killed as a gunman opened fire on a tram in the Dutch city of Utrecht, a further victim later died of their injuries.
+3 people were killed as a gunman opened fire on a tram in the Dutch city of Utrecht, a further victim later died of their injuries days later.
 Six other people were left injured.
 The Turkish-born attacker fled the scene causing a nationwide manhunt before his arrest the following day.
 A letter found in a vehicle belonging to the suspect hinted towards a terrorist motive, while a representative for the prosecutors insisted that the gunman had admitted three charges: murder or manslaughter with a terrorist intent, attempted murder or manslaughter with a terrorist intent, making threats with terrorist intent.
-The suspects next court date is December 16th 2019.

 May 24th – Lyon Bombing – 0 killed, 13 injured